 First Stage Completed.
 Vision for Following Stages

-Choral Tales' artistic director and composer, Ludwig Tuman, has assembled a group of choreographers, dancers, singers, and videographers who have enthusiastically agreed to take part in the project.
+Choral Tales' artistic director and composer, Ludwig Tuman, assembled a group of choreographers, dancers, singers, and videographers who enthusiastically agreed to take part in the project.

 Music for the first three Choral Tales has been composed, based on stories from Scotland, Tanzania, and China.
 And the Choral Tales team of artists has successfully filmed the choral and dance performances of these first works.